kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 No

-###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?
+###### Will enabling / using this feature result in a non-negligible increase of resource usage (CPU, RAM, disk, IO,...) in any components?

 No